 On May 15, 2020, University of Windsor President Robert Gordon updated the University of Windsor campus community on Fall plans, indicating that Fall courses will be offered primarily online.
 This was true for the law school as well, and our commitment to delivering a people-centred and community-engaged approach to legal education has been followed in our academic planning.

 As part of that planning, we have established a law school working group which includes student, faculty and staff representatives.
-Windsor Law's Academic Planning Working Group has put together an FAQ webpage to provide additional clarity on the academic year as it relates to the Faculty of Law.
+Windsor Law's Academic Planning Working Group has put together Fall and Winter FAQ webpages to provide additional clarity on the academic year as it relates to the Faculty of Law.

 On September 17, 2020, University of Windsor President Robert Gordon updated the University of Windsor campus community on Winter 2021 plans, indicating that the majority of courses (including law courses) will continue to be offered through online delivery, with face-to-face offerings being provided where in-person interaction is integral to meeting program learning outcomes.
 This is essentially a continuation of our current approach, but with the possibility that additional co-curricular face-to-face activities will be mounted as COVID-19 conditions permit.